 - I always buy pre-potted plants (aka not seeds) because you are much more likely to have success growing and sustaining a plant that is already living (and we all know i need all the help I can get).

 - You’ll want to invest in a pair of gardening gloves, some shears, and a watering can so you don’t have to constantly drag the hose through the yard.
-This is also a great gardening set if you need shovels and such (plus it’s cute)!
+This is also a great gardening set for beginners if you need shovels and such (plus it’s cute)!

 - Always use pots with drain holes in the bottom so you don’t accidentally drown your plant and cause the root to rot!
 If you are dead set on using a decorative planter, you can add small stones to the bottom of the pot before you add in soil so all the water has somewhere to go.
 I shared tons of cute planters in this post if you’re interested!